Pixelstormer/regex_visualiser/README.md

 * `index.html`: A few lines of HTML, CSS and JS that loads the app.
 * `regex_visualiser_bg.wasm`: What the Rust code compiles to.
 * `regex_visualiser.js`: Auto-generated bindings between Rust and JS.

-### Github Pages

-The [Github Actions](https://docs.github.com/en/actions) workflow at `.github/workflows/pages.yml` is used to compile the app to Wasm and deploy it to [Github Pages](https://docs.github.com/en/pages) on demand - You can check out the deployed app at <https://pixelstormer.github.io/regex_visualiser/>.

 ### Service Worker Caching